tdeheurles/homecores/README.md

 - You can let `coreos_hostname=master1`, it just needs to be unique.
 - Enter the mask of your local network.
 This one is used to `grep` the ip_address after the start of CoreOS.
 - The third information is a bit more difficult to found.
-It's a vagrant configuration that can be found with a virtualbox tool :
+It's a vagrant configuration that can be found with a virtualbox tool:
   - run a new CLI (GitBash or another)
   - go to the virtualbox installation
     - for windows it's `cd "C:\Program Files\Oracle\VirtualBox"`
   - run `vboxmanage list bridgedifs`
   - the information needed is the one corresponding to `Name:`
-  - So as an example :
+  - So as an example:

 ```bash
 ➜  cd "C:\Program Files\Oracle\VirtualBox"